ningchencontact/azure-docs.zh-tw/articles/frontdoor/front-door-backend-pool.md

 ---
-title: 在 Azure 前端服務中的後端和後端集區 |Microsoft Docs
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: 這篇文章描述了哪些後端和後端集區在 Front 門組態。
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u